-Buying your first home is an exciting experience.
-It can also be intimidating and a little scary.
-Finding ways to save money during the process is a major priority.
-Purchasing an insurance policy that will protect your new investment while still saving money, is a big step in the right direction.
+Finding ways to save money during the process is a significant priority.
+Purchasing an insurance policy that will protect your new investment while still saving money is a big step in the right direction.
 This insurance checklist can help you save money on essential purchases and help protect your future.

 Make Early Decisions That Will Pay off in the Future

 If you’re looking for a new home but not quite ready to buy, now is the time to take steps in preparation for the big purchase.
 Learn your current credit score and take steps to improve it if necessary.
 Pay off credit cards monthly and avoid late payments on current bills.
 Create a new home buyer’s insurance checklist.

 If you’re currently renting your living space, get renter’s insurance.
 Insurance companies look at your insurance history when determining your home insurance rates.
 A claim-free renter’s insurance history can mean discounts up to 25% on your first homeowner’s insurance policy.
 Additionally, renter’s insurance is inexpensive and can help you avoid potential financial burdens in the event your property is damaged or stolen.